Runnin’ Down a Dream

 I used the Honda a lot, my brother was not territorial about it.
 It was surprisingly roomy inside, though a bit unpredictable.
 Sometimes the rearview mirror would drop off when you slammed the door too hard.
 One hot summer we drove it to Disneyland with two Swedish friends of his and on the return trip, it broke down in the central valley in the middle of the night.
 I still have a clear vision of the four of us standing under the only light available at a rural crossroads, me in tie dye and shorts, these two towering Swedish boys in the Mickey Mouse ears we insisted they wear at all times.
 We got a room at a cheap hotel in Tracy, California while a mechanic acquired and installed the new alternator that allowed us to get the rest of the way back to Palo Alto.

 My mom and my stepfather were uptight about a lot of things but they let me drive their cars.
 My mom had a Fiat Spider, silvery blue, that I took to the beach often.
-Once, while my stepfather’s mother was dying, my brother and I took the Fiat to a Tom Petty concert miles away from home and found we’d locked the keys in the truck.
+Once, while my stepfather’s mother was dying, my brother and I took the Fiat to a Tom Petty concert miles away from home and found we’d locked the keys in the trunk.
 My friend Heather, she of the Mustang, picked up the extra keys in the middle of the night and drove up to rescue us, the sole car in the parking lot as the sky started to turn to daylight.
 I think we flipped a coin to decide who would call home; my brother lost.
 I can not hear a Tom Petty song without remembering the crew checking in on us before driving the last two trailers of gear up the hill and out of the Concord Pavilion parking lot.
 It was a good concert, very good, Tom Petty had been touring with Dave Stewart, the guitarist from the Eurythmics.

 Sometimes when I hear a Tom Petty song, I listen for a lyric that catches the joy of seeing an artist you love on a California summer night and then watching that feeling drift away into the night as you realize the keys are locked in the trunk of your mother’s car.
 But you do not want to call home for help because you know your stepfather will fly into panic if the phone rings.
 So you flip a coin and then wait for your friend’s headlights to appear on the long slope into the parking lot.

 I bought a new car.
 I am 60 years old and this is my fourth car.
 I replaced my 2007 Pontiac Vibe, a four door hatchback with 160,000 miles on it.
 Prior to that, I had a 1985 Toyota Tercel, a four door hatchback with 120,000 miles and a failing head gasket.
 I bought that car used, off the street, three blocks from where I’d been living at the time, for $1200.
-I drove that thing all over the West, up into Canada and down the California Coast and over the Rocky Mountains.
+I drove the Tercel all over the West, up into Canada and down the California Coast and over the Rocky Mountains.
 Before that, I had a 1982 Toyota pickup with a broken gas gauge.
 That car got stolen multiple times and I eventually got rid of it, going for several years without a car at all.

 A new car every two years?
 My Pontiac Vibe was the only new car I’ve ever purchased.
 I was at the dealer to pick up a 2022 hybrid with just over 10,000 miles on it.
 I had been trying to replace my car for three, almost four years.
-First, I couldn’t quite figure out what I wanted — should I go full EV? — and then, there were supply chain issues and there was just no inventory.
-I chose the car I got — a Kia Niro — based on reliability and efficiency rating and because I had a chance to interview a car tech expert for a story right in the middle of my research.
+First, I couldn’t quite figure out what I wanted — should I go full EV? — and then, there were supply chain issues and there was no inventory.
+I chose the car I got — a Kia Niro — based on reliability and efficiency ratings and because I had a chance to interview a car tech expert for a story right in the middle of my research.
 I told her what I wanted my car for and she said, “Oh, I’m sorry to say this, but we don’t have the infrastructure yet.
 Get the hybrid.”

 About three months back I was heading to the beach for a long weekend and I took a rock to the windshield.
 The windshield repair guy stood in my driveway on a rainy spring day and told me to take my car to the shop rather than having him do it.
 “Your car is kinda old,” he said, “and it’s better to have more hands on the job to make sure they get the seal right.
 Has it leaked before?”
 It had, a lot, and the last time I had to have them redo it three times.
 At the shop, the guy assigned to my job looked at my car and said, “Skip it.
 Don’t do it.
 I’ve done five of these recently, and three of them had rust.
 If I find rust, I can’t finish the job and you’re screwed.
 Don’t do it.”
 I was grateful for his candor, it’s too rare.